We are working with FE institutions and other stakeholders to support the planning and delivery of high-quality technical education.

 Gatsby hosted a joint seminar with The Education and Training Foundation to disseminate the findings from this research.
 The report of the seminar can be found here.

 While considerable research has explored the benefits of mentoring for teachers in schools, very little has looked at mentoring in FE.
 We supported the University of Brighton to examine existing mentor support for FE teachers offered in individual colleges, and the potential benefits and challenges for introducing an external mentoring support programme.
 An executive summary of the project report is available here.
 The full report may also be downloaded here.
-Further work is currently underway to explore mentoring systems in a range of non-educational organisations.

 For teaching of vocational STEM subjects a FE teacher would be expected to possess a relevant subject-based qualification, industrial experience, and a teaching qualification.
 However, college principals consistently report that recruiting STEM staff possessing this level of skills and experience is challenging.
 One criticism of teaching qualifications in FE is the weakness of subject-specialist training routes.
 There is a valuable strong tradition of ‘on-the-job’ training in FE teaching, with an expectation that teachers will develop subject-specialist teaching skills throughout their career as they work alongside experienced colleagues.
 However, the availability of such mentoring opportunities – both initially and during a teacher’s career – are highly variable.
 This presents inherent difficulties for FE teacher training in meeting subject-specific needs.